erickjomp/2L-DRM/README.md

     clone https://github.com/erickjomp/2L-DRM.git

-And you can build and compile the 2L-DRM program using:
+And you can build the 2L-DRM program using:

     fpm build

+And install it using:

     fpm install

+In addition, if using a Linux system, you may want to add the `~/.local/bin/` to your PATH environment.
+For that, you can edit your `~/.profile` file by adding a line like this:

+   export PATH=~/.local/bin/:$PATH

+Then you will be able to call the program `run2LDRM` from any directory.
+For a list of the required and optional inputs of this program, please use:

+   run2LDRM --help